tigion/swap.nvim/README.md

 - Switches the found word to its opposite word.
 - The found word can also be a part of another word.
   - e.g. _enabled_ with the cursor in `enable` becomes _disabled_.
+- The opposite words can be file type specific.
 - Optionally notifies when the word is found or not.
 - If several results are found, the user is asked which result to switch to.